geomagpy/IMBOT/README.md

 ## Appendix 2: Defining Referee and Observatory mailing lists

-Referee mailing lists should be named as follows: refereelist_second.cfg Alternatively a year can be used as well: refereelist_second_2021.cfg Lists with year are primarily used for the analysis of a specific data set of this year.
-If no yearly list is found then the standard refereelist_second is used.
-Rename old refereelists if you want to keep to keep but dont use them, i.e. refereelist_second_2020old.cfg
+Referee mailing lists should be named as follows: refereelist_second.cfg and refereelist_minute.cfg.
+The refereelist files contain e-mails and associated observatory lists of currently active data checkers.
+It is also possible to provide 'special assignments', which are data checkers responsible for data submissions from a number of given observatories in a specific year.
+These special assignments will override the general data checker list.
+The refereelist file needs to be updated periodically.
+If you want to keep a backup copy of old refereelist files it is necessary to change rename the file extension from "cfg" to "bak".

-Mailing adresses for the observatories are obtained in the following order:
+Mailing addresses for IMOs are obtained in the following order:

 1. mailinglist.cfg
 2. localmailrep.json
 3. mail addresses extracted from the one-minute submissions (readme file)

 Mailing addresses extracted from the one-minute submissions are also stored locally in a json file called localmailrep.json.
 This is important as step3 one-minute data has no readme files any more.

+Fallback addresses, i.e. data checker if observatory has not yet been assigned to a specific data checker, the address of the system administrator and imbots mailingaddress are part of the general configuration file.

 ## Appendix 3: imbot2.0 general workflow